AAM77/url_substring_matcher_cli/README.md

 One of the scenarios where a more optimal algorithm will become necessary is when comparing partial genetic (e.g. DNA, RNA) sequences against a much larger genetic sequence, but that is not what this challenge was about.
 ## How to use

+### DO THIS FIRST
 1. Before anything, you need to install Python 3.9 or higher (preferably in a virtual environment).
 2. Use the command line (terminal on a Mac OS) to navigate to the project's directory (i.e. ROCKERBOX CHALLENGE).
+3. Use the command line to navigate to the 'substring_matcher' directory.
-3. Once inside the directory, you have a couple of options:
+4. Once inside the 'ROCKERBOX_CHALLENGE/substring_matcher' directory, you have a couple of options:
    <br>a. run tests
    <br>b. interact with the URL substring matching script using the CLI.

 <br>

+### Assuming you are inside of the 'ROCKERBOX_CHALLENGE/substring_matcher' directory:

 #### Running Tests:
 If you want to run tests, type `python3 tests.py` and press the 'Enter' or Return key.